If I Were a Boy: Critical reception

-Chart performance
+Commercial performance

 For the week ending October 25, 2008, "If I Were a Boy" debuted at number one-hundred on the US Billboard Hot 100 chart, based solely on airplay.
 In its third charting week, the song rose from number sixty eight to number three on the Hot 100 chart as its digital download counterpart debuted at the top of the US Hot Digital Songs chart, selling 190,000 units.
 It became Beyoncé's fourth number one on the Hot Digital Songs chart, following "Check on It" (2005), "Irreplaceable" (2006), and "Beautiful Liar" (2007).
 "If I Were a Boy" also became her tenth top-ten single on the Hot 100 as a solo artist.
 On November 15, 2008, the song fell to fifth, where it stayed for one further week.
 However, it regained its number three position on November 29, 2008, as it returned to the top spot of the Hot Digital Songs chart, selling 170,000 units.
 "If I Were a Boy" sold 654,000 digital downloads in four weeks.
 The following week, the song fell to number two on the Hot Digital Songs chart, selling 44,000 less copies than "Single Ladies", which debuted at number one.
 "If I Were a Boy" maintained its position at number three on the Hot 100 chart while "Single Ladies" soared to number two on the chart.
 Beyoncé became the seventh female to have two songs in the top five positions of the Hot 100 chart.
 The song was later certified sixfold platinum by the Recording Industry Association of America.